LIMITED TIME OFFER! New SoFi members get $10 in rewards points when you activate credit score monitoring.

 Is it best to pay off all debt before buying a house?

-Credit report agency Experian says it generally makes sense to pay off credit card debt before buying a home.
-Just know that in some circumstances, paying off a debt may temporarily reduce your credit score — which can affect the loan terms you qualify for.
-If you do pay off a credit card, keep the account open until after you qualify for a loan.
+According to credit report agency Experian, it generally makes sense to pay off credit card debt before buying a home.
+Just know that in some circumstances, paying off a debt may temporarily reduce your credit score, which can affect the loan terms you qualify for.
+If you do pay off a credit card, consider keeping the account open until after you qualify for a loan.

 How do you get an 800 credit score?